Last updated: April 2026

 Between the construction of new housing estates and various infrastructure projects, new developments can cause a big impact on the natural environment.

-Although they’re often overlooked, invertebrates like bees, beetles and butterflies are vital to the ecosystem, and all sorts of development proposals are capable of threatening their habitats.
+Although they’re often overlooked, invertebrates like bees, beetles and butterflies are vital to our ecosystem, and all sorts of development proposals are capable of threatening their habitats.

 With this in mind, understanding the presence of invertebrate populations is an important part of modern conservation and planning.
 To properly protect them, the recommended step to take would be to arrange an invertebrate survey on the site.

 An invertebrate survey is a specialist type of ecological assessment for protected invertebrate species throughout the country.
-It involves visiting a development site to identify all terrestrial and freshwater invertebrates living there before going on to evaluate the quality of their habitats.
+It involves visiting a development site to determine which terrestrial and freshwater invertebrates are present or likely absent, before going on to evaluate the quality of their habitats and resources on the site.

 Due to invertebrate surveys often targeting terrestrial invertebrate species, freshwater invertebrate species are given a separate type of assessment known as an aquatic invertebrate survey.